JohnAD/top_human_languages/README.md

 Weighs the languages in favor of the economic impact of the language.
 Specifically, the relative purchasing power of the populations of speakers.

+## NOTE

-Please not that while the numbers are from good sources, the 15%/50%/10%/25% distribution of the importance of those values is, admittedly, an arbitrary decision of the author.
-The spreadsheet is designed to make it easy to change that distribution if you would like to make your own TOP 3 and/or TOP 10 lists.
+Please note that while the numbers are from good sources, the 15%/50%/10%/25% distribution of the importance of those values is an arbitrary decision of the author.

+The spreadsheet is designed to make it easy to change that distribution if you would like to make your own TOP 3 and/or TOP 10 list.